Gallo, Gallardo stay hot, Rangers beat Mariners 11-7

 Gallardo (7-1) leads the majors with seven wins since June 23.
 He allowed three hits, two runs and three walks while striking out two in six innings.

-Gallo also has been on a roll, with 10 of his 31 homers in his past 19 games.
+Gallo also has been hot, with 10 of his 31 homers in his past 19 games.
 He went 3 for 5 to raise his batting average above .200 for the first time since June 16.

-Gallo’s homers against Seattle starter Marco Gonzales gave him 12 against left-handers this season, the most by a Texas left-handed batter since Rafael Palmeiro hit 15 in 2003.
+Seattle starter Marco Gonzales (12-7) gave up career highs of 12 hits and seven runs in five innings.

-“I’ve always hit left-handers pretty good.
-I don’t really mind the lefties.
-My dad was lefty throwing to me when I was younger, so maybe that helped me.”
+Gallo’s homers against Gonzales gave him 12 against left-handers this season, the most by a Texas left-handed batter since Rafael Palmeiro hit 15 in 2003.

 Seattle used five singles to score four runs in the seventh to pull within 7-6, but the Rangers answered with four runs to pull away.